 4. Avoid Big Brand Coffee

 No need to name them specifically, but I’m sure you are well aware of these coffee chain companies.
 The ones which are located on nearly every street corner, shopping center, and restaurant.
 The brands that sell their coffee in giant tubs at the grocery store.
 You know them well.

 If you are new to making your coffee more eco-friendly, this is probably the easiest place to start.
 These big corporations not only contribute to a large carbon footprint when producing their coffee, but they are linked to deforestation for the growing of their coffee beans.
-Local farmers are often exploited by these larger companies receiving little compensation and over work big bucks that are made by the company.
+Local farmers are often exploited by these larger companies receiving little compensation and overworked, while big profits are turned by the gigantic coffee companies.